 On the top end of the ceiling of the dome has a circular painting in blue and red, which is not visible to the eye.
 But you can zoom in your camera and see it.
 It is difficult to make out if the whole dome was painted once or only this small circular part was.
 There are recessed arches and a corridor going around.
 The whole structure stands on a huge platform.
-There seem to be watch tower like structures on the outer walls, which could have belonged to Lal Kot or may be to the tomb.
+There seems to be watch tower like structures on the outer walls, which could have belonged to Lal Kot or may be to the tomb.
 I wish there was someone to explain this.
 Octagonal structure is not common in Mughal architecture.
 One of the theories states that Octagonal structures were built for traitors.
 And since Adham Khan was a traitor he got this octagonal tomb.
 Can someone tell me the reason or logic behind this?

 You get a nice view of the Qutub Minar from here.
-Almost as if the mighty minar is coming out of the earth like a plant.
+Almost as if the mighty Minar is coming out of the earth like a plant.
 From another angle when you see the current day market through the various doorways.
 You see your eyes looking at the present through the past.
 Today this so-called protected monument is in a bad shape with no maintenance.
 The walls are defaced, there is filth all around.
 The platform and the monument are used by children as well as adults as a play area.

 Adham Khan was Akbar’s foster brother.
-And he is buried here along with his mother Mahamanga.
+And he was buried here along with his mother Mahamanga.
 This tomb was built by Akbar.
 The tomb stands on the walls of Lal Kot the 8th-century fort built by Tomar Kings.
 Surprisingly the grave is a very small structure inside this huge hall.
 But probably that is because it is a restored grave.
 In early 19th century, this structure was used by the British as residential quarters, as a police station, as a post office.
 And as a rest house and was later restored by Lord Curzon.
-Myth is that Rani Roopmati whose lover Baaz Bahadur was killed by Adham Khan cursed him that no woman would visit his tomb.
+The myth is that Rani Roopmati whose lover Baaz Bahadur was killed by Adham Khan cursed him that no woman would visit his tomb.
 Well, I did visit it and did see few more women at the tomb.
 There are not many people visiting the tomb, as it is not a part of popular itineraries.

 As you come back on the road, you would see another yellow colored dome staring at you.
 And the boards all around it will tell you that it is a primary health center for the area.
 And the queues of patients will confirm that.
 On the wall is a memorial stone telling you that 1262 men from Jails of Mehrauli and Badarpur went to the First World War and 92 lost their lives.
-Now this building is intriguing because of the hybrid structure it has.
+Now, this building is intriguing because of the hybrid structure it has.
 It must have been a small dome from Mughal or earlier era.
-May be a tomb but a verandah has potentially been erected by the British.
+Maybe a tomb but a verandah has potentially been erected by the British.
 You also see an old rubble wall, but with no clue which era it belongs to.